Overview

 Term 2

-Developing Your Voice and Situating a Practice focuses on developing new techniques, processes, lines of enquiry through a material-led, material-transformational practice as well as setting forth your suitable career context where students are asked to frame their practice within a chosen professional context within art and design.
-Research developments and lines of enquiry formulated in Unit 1 will act as a background for the production of a body of work
+Developing Methodologies focuses on developing new techniques, processes, lines of enquiry through a material-led, material-transformational practice as well as setting forth your suitable career context where you are asked to frame their practice within a chosen professional context within art and design.
+Research developments and lines of enquiry formulated in unit 1 will act as a background for the production of a body of work.

 Term 3